uidaholib/sbProgram/sbMACRO/work_log.md

         - The FY Form isn't displaying quite right yet, but I'm moving on and will come back to it later.
 *  `/report` (Find appropriate data in jsons or via hard search, render report.html)
     - `report.html` needed moved to `templates/`, as well as several JS and CSS files (the whole `DataVisualization/` dir, `reportModal.js`, `modal.css`, `table.css`).
-    - While looking at these files and thinkig about reconstructing the table and modals, I noticed some data was missing/not tracked in our database that we will need:
+    - While looking at these files and thinking about reconstructing the table and modals, I noticed some data was missing/not tracked in our database that we will need:
         - Table:
             - Number [Tracked]
             - Climate Adaptation Science Center [Tracked]